 Candy Cummings was one of the greatest pitchers in baseball after the Civil War, though his official won-loss record is only 21-22.
-That’s because his career was almost over in 1876, when the National League was formed and official statistics started to be kept.
+That’s because his career was almost over in 1876, when the National League formed and official statistics began.

 The curveball helped him stay competitive, as he was only 5’9” and never weighed more than 120 lbs.

 W. A. Cummings was born in Ware, Mass., on Oct.
 18, 1848, one of 11 brothers and sisters.
 His family called him Arthur.
 They moved to Brooklyn, N.Y., when he was two.
 As a boy he often played early versions of baseball, then called ‘town ball’ or ‘The Massachusetts game.’